-This article discusses vitamin A, including its benefits, food sources, as well as effects of deficiency and toxicity.
+This article discusses vitamin A, including its benefits, food sources of the vitamin, and the effects of deficiency and toxicity.

-There are two forms of vitamin A found in food.
+Two forms of vitamin A are found in food.

-Preformed vitamin A — retinol and retinyl esters — occurs exclusively in animal products, such as dairy, liver and fish, while provitamin A carotenoids are abundant in plant foods like fruits, vegetables and oils (2).
+Preformed vitamin A — retinol and retinyl esters — occurs exclusively in animal products such as dairy, liver, and fish, while provitamin A carotenoids are abundant in plant foods like fruits, vegetables, and oils (

-These esters are then broken down into all-trans-retinol, which binds to retinol binding protein (RBP).
-It then enters your bloodstream, at which point your body can use it (4).
+These esters are then broken down into all-trans-retinol, which binds to retinol-binding protein.
+It then enters your bloodstream, at which point your body can use it (

-Vitamin A is essential for your health, supporting cell growth, immune function, fetal development and vision.
+Vitamin A is essential for your health.
+It supports cell growth, immune function, fetal development, and vision.

 Perhaps one of the best-known functions of vitamin A is its role in vision and eye health.

-Retinal, the active form of vitamin A, combines with the protein opsin to form rhodopsin, a molecule necessary for color vision and low-light vision (5).
+Retinal, the active form of vitamin A, combines with the protein opsin to form rhodopsin, a molecule necessary for color vision and low light vision (6).

-It also helps protect and maintain the cornea — the outermost layer of your eye — and the conjunctiva — a thin membrane that covers the surface of your eye and inside of your eyelids (6).
+It also helps protect and maintain the cornea, which is the outermost layer of your eye, and the conjunctiva, a thin membrane that covers the surface of your eye and the inside of your eyelids (

-It supports immune function by supporting the growth and distribution of T-cells, a type of white blood cell that protects your body from infection (7).
+It supports immune function by supporting the growth and distribution of T cells, a type of white blood cells that protect your body from infection (8).

-Vitamin A is needed for eye health, vision, immune function, cell growth, reproduction and fetal development.
+Vitamin A is needed for eye health, vision, immune function, cell growth, reproduction, and fetal development.

 Vitamin A is an important nutrient that benefits health in many ways.

-Carotenoids fight free radicals — highly reactive molecules that can harm your body by creating oxidative stress (9).
+Carotenoids protect your body from free radicals — highly reactive molecules that can harm your body by creating oxidative stress (

-Oxidative stress has been linked to various chronic illnesses like diabetes, cancer, heart disease and cognitive decline (10).
+Oxidative stress has been linked to chronic conditions such as diabetes, cancer, heart disease, and cognitive decline (

 As mentioned above, vitamin A is essential to vision and eye health.